nggeoktheng/personal-portfolio/README.md

 # personal-portfolio

+## Project Descriptions

+- Usage of semantic HTML, Flexbox and Grid in responsive layout

 ## What I learnt

 - Don't use percentage for div height to make it responsive because it will cause the div to overlap
 - Use calc() for flex-basis to make 4 items per row with a fixed gap of 20px
 - Change to use grid: Use grid for two-dimensional layouts to have more control over rows and columns

+## Notes to improve in the future

+- Update the project section with new projects

 ## Image Credits